-Thanksgiving is here!
+Thanksgiving is almost here!
 While it’s easy to get wrapped up in the festivities surrounding the day, remember that Thanksgiving is one of the biggest travel days of the year.
 In fact, to quote a popular fictional mother (Peggy Hill of King of the Hill):

 The day before Thanksgiving is, in my opinion, one of the busiest travel days of the year.— Peggy Hill (@PeggyQuotes) November 21, 2012

 While Peggy’s borderline narcissistic musing above is definitely not “her opinion,” it does, however, ring true.
 The day before Thanksgiving really is one of the busiest travel days of the year.
 So, in light of that fact, here are a few Thanksgiving travel tips to help you survive the holiday (sorry, these tips are only for travel and will not help you find common ground with your racist uncle).

 Tip 1 – Get to the Airport Early

 While nearly everyone knows that you should always arrive one hour early for a domestic flight (two hours for international), few people tend to realize that they should double that time during holiday travel.
 So, for Thanksgiving (and other big holidays), arrive two hours early for domestic flights and at least three hours early for international.
 Otherwise, you could wind up spending turkey day in an airport lobby!

 Tip 2 – Know What Foods to Carry-On and Which to Check

 The TSA has precise rules regarding which types of foodstuffs they allow on flights.
 There are rules for both carry-on and checked food items.

 Foods Safe for Carry-On